-IV.
 K. Graduate Certificate in Accelerator Science and Engineering

 The Graduate Certificate in Accelerator Science and Engineering provides graduate students the opportunity to further their understanding of accelerator science and technology.
 Graduates will be certified, well trained, and ready for productive careers in Accelerator Science and Engineering.
-Research is supported by the Accelerator Science and Engineering Traineeship (ASET) Program.
-The certificate is available to masters or doctoral students at Michigan State University.
+Research is supported by the Accelerator Science and Engineering Research is available to masters or doctoral students at Michigan State University.
 Students can apply for the certificate at any time prior to receiving their graduate degree.
 Students who wish to complete the certificate must consult with the Graduate Program Director prior to beginning course work in the program.